 We are in the midst of another revolution in the smartphone industry.
 Surely, 2017 is going to be a seminal year for some of the biggest smartphone manufacturers in the world.
 We are expecting revolutionary new products from industry behemoths like Apple Inc. (NASDAQ:AAPL) and Samsung Electronics Co.
 Ltd (KRX:005390).
 This year, they also stand to face stiff competition from other upcoming stars – LG’s G6, Google Pixel 2, Oneplus 4 and even Nokia’s new flagship Android smartphones.
-Samsung, who have achieved unparalleled success in the previous years, is the current leading Android smartphone manufacturer in the world.
+Samsung, who has achieved unparalleled success in the previous years, is the current leading Android smartphone manufacturer in the world.
 In 2016, Samsung once again topped the list of smartphone shipment market with 21.4% share.
 However, the once invincible Samsung is surprisingly vulnerable this year.

 However, the once invincible Samsung is surprisingly vulnerable this year.